dkbrummitt/go-load/README.md

 # go-load

 A simple load testing tool using go.

 There are tons of go load testing tools out there.
 This was something I built as I was learning go.

+⚠️  DISCLAIMER: This was orginally forked from github.com/kshyju/go-load.
+Overstating?
+Yup.

 ### Usage